 Ceph and RBD mirroring, upcoming enhancements

 I’ve been getting a lot of questions about the RBD mirroring daemon so I thought I will do a blog post similar to a FAQ.
 Most of the features described in this article will likely be released for Ceph Luminous.
-Luminous should land this fall, so be patient :).
+Luminous should land this spring, so be patient :).

 A crucial part of an application is its ability to be deployed in a highly available fashion.
 The ideal scenario is when the application natively handles its own HA.
 This is exactly the design that will be implemented for the rbd-mirror daemon.
 We will have the possibility to run any number of daemons on any number of machines.
 They will all deterministically distribute the load and the number images that a daemon should be responsible for.

 The HA model will rely on collaborative daemons, where they will be able to discuss altogether and determines which one should handle which image.
 The depends on some factors, such as the current load and/or the current number of images being replicated by a specific daemon.

 Currently, on Ceph Jewel and Kraken, we do support the following relationships between daemons:

 1 to 1: one primary and one non-primary cluster.
 This is mostly a disaster recovery use case where you have a main Ceph cluster that serves application data and on another site, you have an idle cluster only receiving images from the primary site.
 The secondary site does not run any applications that might consume it.